key4hep/k4Clue/readme.md

 mkdir install
 cd build/ ; cmake .. -DCMAKE_INSTALL_PREFIX=../install; make install
 ```
+If GPU/nvcc are available in the machine, the GPU version of CLUE will also be installed.
+The path to the nvcc compiler can be changed in `CmakeLists.txt` if needed.

 * **On an Ubuntu machine with GPUs:** Install Boost and TBB first.
 ```bash